RoamGuru Roam Guru

 Vancouver's weather is the main obstacle.
 It rains from October through April.
 The trails turn to mud.
 The views disappear into cloud.
 Check the forecast at mountain-forecast.com before any hike.
 The North Shore Mountains create their own weather.
 It can be sunny downtown and pouring rain at the trailhead.

 Gear matters.
 Gore-Tex jackets are standard.
+The North Shore trails destroy cheap rain gear.
 Hiking boots with aggressive tread handle the slick rocks and roots.
+Trail running shoes work in summer but are treacherous in mud.
 Trekking poles help on the steep descents.
 In winter, carry the ten essentials: navigation, sun protection, insulation, illumination, first aid, fire starter, repair kit, nutrition, hydration, and emergency shelter.
 The North Shore Rescue team responds to over 100 calls per year.
 Most are for hikers who were underprepared.
+The most common rescue is on the Grouse Grind, for hikers who underestimated the difficulty and ran out of water.

 What to Skip

 The Capilano Suspension Bridge is a tourist trap.
-Admission is $47 CAD.
+Admission is $54.95 CAD.
 The bridge is crowded.
-The surrounding forest is pretty, but you can see similar scenery for free at Lynn Canyon Park, 10 minutes north.
+You can see similar scenery for free at Lynn Canyon Park, 10 minutes north.
 The suspension bridge there is shorter but free.
 The 30 Foot Pool swimming hole is an added bonus in summer.
+The park is open from 7:00 AM to 7:00 PM.
+The ecosystem is identical to Capilano.
+The difference is $55 and 400 fewer tourists.

-The Sea-to-Sky Gondola in Squamish offers views, but the ride is $45 CAD.
+The Sea-to-Sky Gondola in Squamish offers views, but the ride is $59.95 CAD.
 The hiking at the top is less interesting than what you can access for free on the North Shore.
-Drive the Sea-to-Sky Highway for the scenery, but skip the gondola unless you have mobility issues that prevent hiking.
+Drive the Sea-to-Sky Highway for the scenery, but skip the gondola unless you have mobility issues.
+The Chief hike in Squamish is free, 7 kilometers round trip, and has better views than the gondola summit.

 The Return